shiirumini-ms/ecological_measurement_soilmicroclimate/README.md

 - Cleaned data file (.csv/.xlsx)
 - R trial scripts
 - R Markdown file where cleaning and analyses are all done in one go
-- PDF file with rundown of analytical procedure (and associated .txt files)
+- PDF file with rundown of analytical procedure (and associated .tex files)

 ### Data Contact